maxhardt/ifr/README.tex.md

 ---

-**Disclaimer**: Capstone project in the context of the course [Bayesian Statistics: Techniques and Models](https://www.coursera.org/learn/mcmc-bayesian-statistics) by the University of California: Santa Cruz hosted on Coursera.
+Capstone project in the context of the course [Bayesian Statistics: Techniques and Models](https://www.coursera.org/learn/mcmc-bayesian-statistics) by the University of California: Santa Cruz hosted on Coursera.

 ---